 The Stafford field office started to focus on compliance and enforcement outside of defined Basin Management Team subbasins in 2005.
-Within the McPherson IGUCA, there has been 6 over pumping non-compliances (NONC's), 1 over pumping penalty, 3 drought term over pump penalties, and 3 additional NONC's for poor water use reporting and water use report falsification levied since 2005
+Within the McPherson IGUCA, there have been 6 over pumping non-compliances, 1 over pumping penalty, 3 drought term over pump penalties, and 3 additional non-compliances for poor water use reporting and water use report falsification levied since 2005.